jveronvialard/jveronvialard.github.io/index.markdown

 </p>

 <p style='text-align: justify;'>
 Before joining NVIDIA, I worked for 2.5 years as a Senior Applied Machine Learning Scientist at Splunk (acquired by Cisco in March 2024).
 During my time there, I trained and deployed large language models for query language code generation and explanation, with a focus on distributed and parameter-efficient training.
-I contributed to seven patents, delivered technical talks at Splunk .conf22 and NVIDIA GTC 2022, and authored [two technical blogs](https://www.splunk.com/en_us/blog/author/jveronvialard.html).
+I contributed to seven patents, delivered technical talks at Splunk .conf22 and NVIDIA GTC 2022, and authored <a href="https://www.splunk.com/en_us/blog/author/jveronvialard.html">two technical blogs</a>.
 </p>

 <p style='text-align: justify;'>